BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ### Data Description

 The dataset contains a mixture of legitimate and fraudulent transactions, with features that have been transformed to maintain confidentiality.
-Features include time, amount of the transaction, and anonymized numerical input variables.
+Features include time, amount of the transaction, and anonymized numerical input variables, V1-V28.
+The target variable is a binary variable, Class, which denotes whether a transaction is fraudulent (1) or legitimate (0).
+As for today, day 13/11/2023, the dataset contains 500k+ rows and 31 columns.

 ## Requirements